ioi-2017/print/README.md

 (You might get into errors if cups server is running or if someone else is using ports 631, 5000, or 6631.)

 That's it!
-You have the print system up and ready for work!
+You have the printing system up and ready for work!

 For running on actual server you might want to run docker-compose in daemon mode: